Ocean City mayor opposed to boardwalk hotel proposal

 People are also reading…

-The proposal could face several challenges including obtaining the land from the city, getting site local approval and the needed permits from New Jersey through the Coastal Area Facilities Review Act, better known as CAFRA.
+The proposal could face several challenges, including obtaining the land from the city, getting site approval and acquiring permits through the state Coastal Area Facilities Review Act.

-In his pitch to the city, Mita said the area where he would build the hotel was not being utilized as a revenue stream, seeing potential in having a business there as a source of income.
+In his pitch to the city, Mita said the area where he would build the hotel was not currently generating revenue.
+The project would include the area between a municipal parking lot and an area of the beach between the bulkhead and the Boardwalk, where there is now a line of beach volleyball courts.

-If that assessment came in at $15 million, for example, that would be $15 million the city could immediately use, Mita told Council, meaning the money could lead to more completed municipal work and a drop in taxes.

-Mita also said his business would become the highest taxpayer in the city.

-Mita already has multiple hotels in the area, and also builds high-end private homes under the company Achristavest.
+Mita has multiple hotels in Cape May County, and builds high-end private homes under the company Achristavest.

-Stephen Nehmad, an attorney representing Icona, told Council members about other properties that Mita's company has transformed into luxury hotels.
-He mentioned a 1970s-era property in Cape May, describing it as “simply an ugly building,” that is now a popular option in that city, while Mita mentioned other properties he said he has transformed from eyesores into attractions.

 Contact Eric Conklin: